BREXIT AND EMPIRENostalgia for a Nation that Never Was is Driving Britain over a Cliff

 When those in public life – such as Boris Johnson – speak of Brexit as a return to a time when Britain was “great”, they are, in reality, referring to the days of Empire.
 But, they fail to mention that Britain’s strength during this ambitious venture was built on the backs of others – particularly its wealth, its innovations and its culture.
 It could never have achieved victory in two world wars if it wasn’t for all those fighting on its behalf in the colonies.
 To pretend otherwise is simply untrue.

-An Empire is not a Nation State
+Empire Not A Nation State

 In his book The Road to Unfreedom, Timothy Snyder, the acclaimed historian, speaks of “the fable of the wise nation”, which he says has made the EU vulnerable to issues such as Brexit.
 For him, countries either look for integration with others or create empires of their own.